 Of course, you must always ask your vet before adding anything to your cat’s diet, including olive oil.
 It’s best to ask your vet first, as they know your individual cat’s health needs.

-Let’s get into why olive oil is safe for cats and how your feline can become healthier when you add olive oil to their diet.
+Let’s get into why olive oil is safe for cats and how your feline may become healthier when you add olive oil to their diet.

 Is Olive Oil Safe For Cats?